 It's one of the startling answers I found after researching why and how chemicals are used in mainstream sunscreens.
 The reason I began?
 Simple, my Mother had started to use sunscreens when they first came on the market in the 80's and within 5 years she was being treated for skin cancers.
 The prolonged and often aggressive treatments and surgery she had over the next 20 years proved to be a shocking experience for her, and in essence, her family too.
 I eschewed wearing sunscreen very much at all as a kid and early adult.
-I got burned now and again, but generally I avoided getting very burned because I disliked the aftermath of cold-tea bag soothing sessions and looking like a cooked lobster.
+I got burned now and again, but generally I avoided getting very burned because I disliked the aftermath: pain, discomfort, cold-tea bag soothing sessions and the embarrassment of looking like a cooked lobster.
 But what I think about was her trauma.
 Not just the trauma of having suncancer diagnosed, but also the trauma of the 'treatments' given to her.

 Only a broad spectrum sunblock like Zinc Oxide will reflect both UVA & UVB rays.
 B rays burn...
-A rays go deep into the dermis...they're the ones responsible for long term damage.
+A rays go deep into the dermis...they're the ones responsible for long term damage and 'ageing' (A).
 But we need the sun to make Vitamin D...which is an endemic process (occurs inside the body where it is used) 'switched on' by UVB rays.
 So we need sun exposure, but not overexposure.
 And if your sunscreen is only 'rated' for it's UVB screening effect, then what about the damaging UVA rays?
 How are you protecting yourself from them?

 Q3: Why are only two chemical sunscreens passed as 'safe' (but not GRAS 'generally regarded as safe') for cosmetic use by the EWG when there are approximately a dozen in use (and more available for use) in commercial products all over the world?